 The basis of property you buy is usually its cost.
 The cost is the amount you pay for it in cash, in debt obligation, in other property, or in services.
 Your cost also includes amounts you pay for:

-- Sales tax charged on the purchase (but see the Exception that follows), - · Freight charges to obtain the property, and - Installation and testing charges.
+- · Sales tax charged on the purchase (see Caution below), - · Freight charges to obtain the property, and - Installation and testing charges.